 Symptoms of whiplash can appear immediately, or up to 48 hours after the incident.
 During recovery, symptoms can change in intensity, this is normal.
 Symptoms will be different between individuals, but can include:

 - Pain in the neck, back, and/or arms

 - Decreased movement in neck and/or back

 HOW LONG WILL WHIPLASH LAST?

-Most people will recover from a whiplash injury, but at different rates.
+Most people will recover fully with minimal to no whiplash injury treatment, but at different rates.
 Some people may recover in days or weeks, others may take months.
 A small percentage of people may develop long-term neck pain, which can last for several years.
-See the pie charts below for whiplash injury recovery times.
+See the pie charts below for whiplash injury treatment & recovery times.

 HOW CAN I HELP MY RECOVERY FROM WHIPLASH?

 Studies have shown that people respond better to whiplash treatment when they are positive about their recovery.
 Doubting your ability to recover, and high levels of anxiety are associated with prolonged pain.
 Also, catastrophising, or seeing your situation as worse than it is, is strongly associated with longer periods of disability.

 Quick whiplash treatment times are also associated with people who resume normal daily activities following their injury.
 Those who reduce or change their activity level following injury often have longer recovery times.
 For example, people who continue to work, even if it is in a reduced capacity, have a better recovery than those who take time off.
 So, don’t skip the things you enjoy like spending time with friends and family and taking part in social activities.

 Avoid putting unnecessary strain on the neck with vigorous work or physical activities.
 But don’t be afraid to move your neck and back within a comfortable range.
 Be aware of your neck and back postures at work and at home; it is easy to slip into poor postural habits.
 Use the general tips below to check and correct your posture: